Outsourced-Logic/Skipper/README.md

 ![Alt text](/SkipperBanner.png "Title")

 <h1>Developer notes</h1>
 This is my first Github project and a majority of the code was generated with pre-trained GPT-4 model as a personal learning exersise.
-If this repository and code are not properly optimized, feel free to log an issue reccomending changes.
+If this repository or code are not properly optimized, feel free to log an issue reccomending changes.

 <h1>What is Skipper?</h1>